 March 2010 saw the Japanese release of Ryu ga Gotoku 4: Densetsu wo Tsugu Mono (literally translates to "Like a Dragon 4: Successor of a Legend"), which came to the West in March 2011 as Yakuza 4.
 Rather than simply following the story of Kazuma Kiryu, this game also follows 3 other playable characters.
 Each of these characters is involved in the same story and the game follows each of their perspectives.
 As well as Kazuma, the other three characters are Shun Akiyama, Masayoshi Tanimura and Taiga Saejima.

 In August 2011, Ryu ga Gotoku 5 was announced and released in Japan in December 2012.
 The game was made with an entirely new engine, and improved on the series' gameplay and story.
 It featured a larger open world comparable to the size of Grand Theft Auto: San Andreas.
+It was eventually localized in Europe and North America in 2015 as Yakuza 5, albeit only as a digital release through PlayStation Network.

 Ryu ga Gotoku Kenzan!